 Wrists are not often thought about when working out, but did you know that they actually take on a lot of strain?

-Whether you are falling on your hands from being tackled, throwing a ball, swinging a stick, or punching something, the wrists encompases many fragile joint takes a constant beating and undergoes a lot of abuse when doing any type of sport.
+Whether you are falling on your hands from being tackled, throwing a ball, swinging a stick, or punching something, the wrists encompass many fragile joint takes a constant beating and undergoes a lot of abuse when doing any type of sport.

 Inside your wrist are 8 small bones called carpal bones, while 2 longer bones called the radius and the ulna make up your forearms.

 The wrist is able to move your palm both towards and away from your forearm and this is known as flexion and extension, respectively.
 It is also able to move from side to side in a waving motion, known as abduction and adduction.

 In short, your wrist should be very flexible and stable, and maintaining these two things is crucial in preventing wrist injuries.